yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ## Quick Start

-> NOTE:
+> [!NOTE]
-> The full implementation is available here: [Query Store CL Regression Comparator – SQL Script](./QueryStore_CL_Regression_Comparator.sql)
+> You can access and download the full script from here: [Query Store CL Regression Comparator – SQL Script](./QueryStore_CL_Regression_Comparator.sql)

-This quick start is designed to get you from “two Query Store datasets” to a ranked regression list in a few minutes.
+This quick start is designed to get you from "two Query Store datasets" to a ranked regression list in a few minutes.

 ### What you need